-Based on the August 31, 2018 working capital position, Braveheart does not have sufficient cash to continue significant exploration activities on its mineral properties without additional financings.
-Braveheart does not plan to spend any additional funds on its mineral properties until it is able to obtain proceeds from additional equity financing.
-As a result, Braveheart is conserving its cash resources.
-When capital markets permit, Braveheart intends to obtain proceeds from additional equity financing to finance exploration expenditures, as well as general and administrative expenditures; however, there can be no assurance that additional capital or other types of financing will be available or that, if available, the terms of such financing will be favourable to Braveheart.
+Based on the November 30, 2018 working capital position of \$501.919, Braveheart had sufficient cash to continue exploration activities on its mineral properties.
+However, as announced during the period, Braveheart closed on an equity financing of approximately \$1.5 million in December 2018.
+Funds were and will be used to complete the Purcell Acquisition and for general corporate purposes.
+As capital markets permit, Braveheart intends to obtain proceeds from additional equity financing to finance exploration and development expenditures at its Alpine and Purcell Project, as well as general and administrative expenditure.
+However, there can be no assurance that additional capital or other types of financing will be available or that, if available, the terms of such financing will be favourable to Braveheart.

-7. LIQUIDITY AND CAPITAL RESOURCES
+8. LIQUIDITY AND CAPITAL RESOURCES

-Braveheart is wholly dependent on equity financing to complete the development of its exploration and evaluation assets (see Section 13.7 - Risks Factors).
+Braveheart is wholly dependent on equity financing to complete the development of its exploration and evaluation assets (see Section 14.7 - Risks Factors).
 Braveheart does not expect to generate any significant revenues from operations in its next fiscal year.